Dr Doug Cary

 As a youngster, I spent many summer holidays on my Uncle & Aunties farm in Kojonup.
 I am reminded (as I have no personal recollection) at family gatherings, how I expressed my love for the farm and not wanting to leave, by firstly planting a cricket stump in their new leather sofa and secondly, by hiding in the pump house for 7 hours till nightfall.
 My love of acupuncture, all things rural, and a strong independent streak started young.

 I have been a gold member of the APA, titled member of the MPA and was the inaugural WA chair of the Acupuncture & Dry Needling Group.
 I was the WA representative on the APA Acupuncture Working Party which finalised the ASG 'Guidelines for Safe Acupuncture'.
-I completed my Specialisation in Musculoskeletal Physiotherapy in 2009, but revoked my fellowship with the Australian College of Physiotherapists in 2016 due to APA membership restrictions.
+I completed my Specialisation in Musculoskeletal Physiotherapy in 2009 but revoked my fellowship with the Australian College of Physiotherapists in 2016 due to APA membership restrictions.
 While a fellow of the college, I was the only rural and remote physiotherapist in WA who had achieved specialisation in any field.
-I recently completed my doctorate at Curtin University, studying sleep patterns and their relationship to waking spinal symptoms of pain, stiffness & bothersomeness and quality of sleep.
+I completed my doctorate at Curtin University in 2019, studying sleep patterns and their relationship to waking spinal symptoms of pain, stiffness & bothersomeness and quality of sleep.
 Lots of video time watching people sleep!
-I was an invited speaker at the 2011, 2013 and 2019 APA biennial Conferences, and have been a guest on NPR's 'The Pulse' and MindBodyGreen.
+I was an invited speaker at 2011, 2013 and 2019 APA biennial Conferences, and have been a guest on NPR's 'The Pulse' and MindBodyGreen.

 I enjoy the mix of raising cattle, scuba diving and underwater photography, assisting physiotherapy clients and teaching professional courses.

 My research focus has been on examining relationships between sleeping postures, waking spinal symptoms and sleep quality.
 Our recently published scoping review examining the available evidence in the field of spinal pain and sleep posture is available for free.
 This paper is in the top 5% of all Altmetric research outputs.
 You can access all my associated research publications here.

 I provide one on one clinical mentoring and business coaching to a limited number of professionals.
 If you are interested in this highly specific service, please email me with the list of goals you are wanting to achieve, so we can arrange a time and get started.